Train number 35 known as the International Express, is a daily overnight service from Bangkok Thailand to Butterworth in Penang state, Malaysia.

 The International Express is now operating as Train number 45 from Bangkok to Padang Besar.

-This train departs Bangkok at 15.10 and arrives in Padang Besar the next morning at 08.53 (09.53 Malaysian time), with a change of train at Hat Yai (as only one carriage travels to the border).
+This train departs Bangkok in the afternoon arriving the next morning in Padang Besar, with a change of train at Hat Yai (as only a few carriages travels to the border).

 Fares for this train are only available in second class air-conditioned sleepers and cost :